 - User Testing

-Leveraging existing platform to build a new experience
+Leveraging the existing platform to build a new experience

 Focusing on what’s important

-As we worked out how to use this platform, I created initial wireframes of the app architecture and functionality and reviewed them with the business and product teams to see if they made sense.
-We went through several iterations and made discoveries.
+As we worked out issues with the platform, I created initial wireframes to review with the business and product teams to see if they made sense.
+We went through several iterations and made some discoveries.

-I created a new layout that placed content modules within containers—trending news, upcoming event, and past event.
-It made it clearer which event was happening and what each piece of content was related to.
+A new layout was created with distinct content modules—Upcoming Events, Past Events, and Trending News.
+This made it clearer which event each piece of content was related to.

 Reinforcing the brand

-The fans know the league by the fighters, so we created a simple interface using big photos and minimal design elements.
-I consulted with Bellator’s art director to explore icon style, color, and type use.
-A custom icon set was designed for the core nav and we used a simple color palette from Bellator’s brand.
-I also added a custom font for headings that gave the app personality.
-The feel of the design was brought to life with animation prototypes.
+In order to focus on the fighters and event art, we created a simple interface using big photos and minimal design elements.
+Working alongside Bellator’s art director, I explored iconography, color, and type that made sense.
+A custom icon set was designed for the core nav and we used a simple palette from Bellator’s brand.
+I added a custom typeface for headings that gave the app personality.
+I also created motion studies to see if the feel of the design was right.

-We prioritized fighter favoriting by moving it to the top of the home screen and prompting the user to pick their favorites when launching the app for the first time.
+We moved fighter favoriting to the top of the home screen, prompting users to pick their favorites when launching the app for the first time.

-In detail screens, we promoted video tabs to the front position so users could access videos faster.
+In the navigation, video tabs were set as moved to the first position so users could access videos faster.